-- To increase 16-18 FE enrolments - To sustain and develop HE provision - To sustain and develop full and part-time opportunities for adults - To meet the needs of local employers and further develop demand-led employer provision - To sustain and continue to develop the College's physical resources - To maintain a secure financial position
+- To increase 16-18 student numbers - To sustain and develop HE provision - To sustain and develop adult participation in full and part time vocational learning - To sustain and improve student achievement and retention - To extend the curriculum, enhance learning and enrich the student experience - To meet the needs of local employers, develop partnerships and enhance the College contribution to community life - To continue to develop the College's physical resources and infrastructure - To maintain a secure financial position

-Attainment of Objectives - 2019/20
+Attainment of Objectives - 2020/21

-The College was mostly successful in 2019/20 in meeting the objectives for the year, despite the significant disruption caused by measures taken to mitigate against the threats from Coronavirus:
+The College was mostly successful in 2020/21 in meeting the objectives for the year, despite the significant disruption caused by measures taken to mitigate against the threats from Coronavirus:

-- The total number of FT 16-18 students remained stable. - HE enrolments were better than expected at Level 4, although we saw a compensating fall in Level 6 recruitment. - The range of work undertaken to meet the needs of local employers and their employees has grown; for example we continued to develop the range of Apprenticeship programmes and have offered training through ESF projects.
-However, business activity declined rapidly in the final third of the year due to the lockdowns implemented as a result of Coronavirus.
-This has lead to a decrease in Apprenticeship starts at the end of 19/20 and the start of 20/21 - Investment has continued in the College's capital development. - Excellent levels of achievement were maintained (see further details below).
-Due to the Coronavirus pandemic students grades this year were Centre Assessed rather than externally assessed. - The College's financial position remains secure (see further details below). - Changes to the adult funding formula have inevitably resulted in reduced numbers of learners aged over 19, but despite the existing financial climate the College has continued to recruit successfully in this area of its provision. - Enrolments by students funded by the Government's Advanced Learning Loans programme were maintained at a similar level to those of 2018/19 during the period prior to the Covid-19 pandemic.
+- The total number of FT 16-18 students increased slightly. - · HE enrolments were broadly flat. - The range of work undertaken to meet the needs of local employers and their employees has grown; for example we continued to develop the range of Apprenticeship programmes and have offered training through ESF projects.
+However, business activity remained subdued due to the impacts of the pandemic.
+This has led to a decrease in Apprenticeship starts at the end of 2020/21 and the start of 2021/22. - Investment has continued in the College's capital development. - Excellent levels of achievement were maintained (see further details below).
+Due to the Coronavirus pandemic students grades this year were Teacher Assessed rather than externally assessed. - The College's financial position remains secure (see further details below). - Changes to the adult funding formula have inevitably resulted in reduced numbers of learners aged over 19, but despite the existing financial climate recruitment remains stable. - Enrolments by students funded by the Government's Advanced Learning Loans programme were maintained at a similar level to those of 2019/20 and during the period prior to the Covid-19 pandemic.